-Why did you choose Daemen College?
+Why did you choose Daemen University?

 Why did you choose your present major?